luslab/oz-bulk-rnaseq/H. Differential Expression.md

 # edgeR
 [StatQuest video on Edge R normalisation](https://www.youtube.com/watch?v=Wdt6jdi-NQo) edgeR is a bioconductor package designed for DE of raw counts (it does not use RPKM, TPM etc).
-1. Remove all untranscribed ge
+1. Remove all untranscribed genes (0 counts)
+2. Choose the reference sample to normalise all others against.
+A good reference sample should be the most average sample 3
 Input = raw counts from htseq-count or featureCounts.
 Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)